 IMPs (Inclusive Music Projects)

-Year-round fun, inclusive music activities for disabled and non-disabled children and young people aged 5 – 25.
-The IMPs programme includes weekly sessions during term time, holiday activities, and an apprentice training programme.
-We also deliver outreach workshops in schools, youth groups and other community settings, co-led by our IMPs apprentices.
+Year-round fun, inclusive music activities for disabled and non-disabled children and young people.
+The IMPs programme includes after school clubs for under-11s, weekly sessions during term time for 11 - 25 year-olds, holiday activities, and a workshop leader training programme.
+We also deliver outreach workshops in schools, youth groups and other community settings, co-led by our IMPs trainees.

-iMUSE provides a relaxing and creative space for you to explore.
-It uses relaxation, sound, and visuals to help reduce stress, anxiety and improve your mood and enhance communication. iMUSE has been shown to be of benefit to adults with complex needs, older people and people with mental health issues.
+iMUSE provides a relaxing space for you to explore creatively.
+It uses relaxation, sound, and visuals to help reduce stress and anxiety, improve your mood and enhance communication. iMUSE has proven to be of benefit to young people and adults with complex needs, older people and people with mental health issues.

-A range of sensory-based creative activities specially designed for adults with profound and multiple learning disabilities.
-Activities include music, movement, drama, arts and crafts.
-The sessions help participants to develop communication, motor and learning skills and provide opportunities to socialise and have fun with friends.
+We’re experts in developing sensory-based creative activities, designed for people with profound and multiple learning difficulties.
+They support participants to develop communication, motor and learning skills and provide opportunities to socialise and have fun with friends.